finarly/Notes/In_progress/Exam prep.md

 Skipping on failures: Tests on upstream resources will block downstream resources from running, and a test failure will cause those downstream resources to skip entirely.
 E.g. if model_b depends on model_a, and a unique test on model_a fails, then model_b will SKIP.

   - If you dont want a test to cause skipping then adjust severity or thresholds to *warn* instead of *error*.
-  -  In case of a test with multiple parents, where one parent depends on the other (e.g. a relationship test between model_a + model_b), that thest will block and skip children of the most downsteram parent only (model_b)
+  -  In case of a test with multiple parents, where one parent depends on the other (e.g. a relationship test between model_a + model_b), that these will block and skip children of the most downstream parent only (model_b)

-Selecting resources: the build task supports standard selection syntax (--select, --exclude, --selector), as well as a --resource-type flag thbat offers a final filter (just like *list*).
+Selecting resources: the build task supports standard selection syntax (--select, --exclude, --selector), as well as a --resource-type flag that offers a final filter (just like *list*).
 WHichever resources are selected, those are the ones that build execute.

   - Tests support indirect selection, so dbt build -s model_a will both run and test model_a.
-What does thatt mean?
+What does that mean?
 Any tests that directly depend on model_a will be included, so long as those tests dont also depend on other unselected parents.

 Flags: the build task supports all the same flags as run, test, snapshot, and seed.
-For flags that are shared between mutiple tasks (e.g. --full-refresh ), build will use the same value for all selected resource types (e.g. both models and seeds will be full refreshed)
+For flags that are shared between multiple tasks (e.g. --full-refresh ), build will use the same value for all selected resource types (e.g. both models and seeds will be full refreshed)

 ## General properties